 Rarely crowded and always rewarding no matter what the season, this is a real hidden gem.
 All around there are wonderful views of the Blackstairs and Wicklow Mountains and Mount Leinster.

 It is beautiful at every time of year – in spring it is bright with rhododendrons, in summer a riot of color against intense greens, in autumn the colors of the leaves are magnificent while in winter, especially if it snows, it has a stark beauty.

 Some of the plants in the garden are available for sale in a small garden centre in the old walled garden and there is a small tea room which is open at weekends.
 It is also a very good place to bring a picnic.

-The Poor Old House
+Poor Old Altamont House

 The gardens are open daily from 9am. to 7.30pm most of the year round, though times are curtailed in Winter and it would be wise to check ahead.
 Entrance is free, guided tours are available for €2.